-Tests (investigations) are not normally needed.
+Tests are not normally needed.
 However, tests might be necessary if your doctor suspects that infection of the fluid-filled sac (bursa) is the cause (but this is rare).
-Tests may also be necessary if the diagnosis is not clear.
-For example, an X-ray of your hip or an MRI scan may be needed.

 Greater trochanteric pain syndrome will usually resolve without any specific treatment.
 However, it often takes several weeks or more and for some unlucky people, may last months or even longer.

 Reducing or avoiding activity (such as running or excessive walking) for a while, may help to speed recovery.

 - Early on, applying an ice pack (wrapped in a towel) for 10-20 minutes several times a day may improve your symptoms.